-- 1. - (a) All theses shall be supervised by more than one supervisor. - (b) One supervisor shall be designated the Senior Supervisor and shall be responsible for ensuring administrative and regulatory requirements are met. - (c) The Senior Supervisor must be a member of the continuing academic staff of the University and shall be appointed by the relevant Dean on behalf of the Academic Board, after considering the recommendation of the HOD/HOS (see Note 2. above). - (d) Any other supervisors shall be appointed by the HOD/HOS in consultation with the candidate and the Senior Supervisor.
-Such supervisors need not be members of the student's school/department and need not be members of the continuing academic staff. - (e) Other supervisors may be designated as cosupervisors, associate supervisors, assistant supervisors or members of a supervision committee, as appropriate. - (f) The names of the supervisors and their affiliation to the University if they are not continuing academic staff shall be recorded on the Research Proposal in 2 below. - (g) The relevant Dean may, after consultation with the HOD/HOS, replace a Senior Supervisor, and the HOD/HOS may replace any other supervisor if there is good reason to do so.
+- (a) All theses shall be supervised by more than one supervisor. - (b) One supervisor shall be designated the senior supervisor and shall be responsible for ensuring administrative and regulatory requirements are met. - (c) The senior supervisor will normally be a member of the continuing academic staff of the University and shall be appointed by the relevant Dean on behalf of the Academic Board, after considering the recommendation of the HOD/HOS (see Note 2. above). - (d) Any other supervisors shall be appointed by the HOD/HOS in consultation with the candidate and the senior supervisor.
+Such supervisors need not be members of the student's school/department and need not be

+- members of the continuing academic staff. - (e) Other supervisors may be designated as co-supervisors, associate supervisors or members of a supervision committee, as appropriate. - (f) The names of the supervisors and their affiliation to the University if they are not continuing academic staff shall be recorded on the Research Proposal in 2 below. - (g) The relevant Dean may, after consultation with the HOD/HOS, replace a senior supervisor, and the HOD/HOS may replace any other supervisor if there is good reason to do so.